asjadnaqvi/stata-schemepack/README.md

 ### How can you support the schemes?

-You can support the schemes by using them :)
+You can support the schemes by using them :smirk:

 You can also: